augustovictor/software-architecture-specialization/README.md

 Ps: We can change how the subclass achieve certain goal however we should keep the input and output the same;

+If we're writing objects which extend classes but fails the `Is-A` test, we're likely violating this principle.

 #### Open/Closed principle
 A class should be open for extension (through inheritance or interfaces) but closed for changes;